 Linville is a tiny town located in the state of Virginia.
 With a population of 355 people and just one neighborhood, Linville is the 355th largest community in Virginia.

-Because occupations involving physical labor dominate the local economy, Linville is generally considered to be a blue-collar town.
-56.56% of the Linville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Linville, you'll notice that it is more blue-collar than most other communities in America.
+56.56% of Linville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Linville is a town of construction workers and builders, professionals, and service providers.
 There are especially a lot of people living in Linville who work in healthcare (24.59%), maintenance occupations (10.66%), and sales jobs (5.74%).

-Linville’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Linville’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Linville is worth considering.